 - 1. Looked after and previously looked after children

 - 2. Exceptional social/medical need

 - 3. Children of a member of staff

 - 4. Siblings

-- 5. Children living in the defined catchment area of the school (see Appendix 4 for catchment map).
-If the number of children who qualify under this criterion is greater than the number of places remaining available at the school, places under this criterion will be offered to those living the furthest distance from the school, measured in a straight line.
+- 5. Children living in the defined catchment area of the school (see Appendix 3 for catchment map)

-- 6. Children for whom Southfield Park Primary School is their nearest school

-- 7. Any other children
+- 6. Any other children